Vincent Madeley Harris: Retirement and legacy

-After suffering a stroke in 1984, Harris tendered his resignation as bishop of the Diocese of Austin to Pope Paul II.
+After suffering a stroke in 1984, Harris tendered his resignation as bishop of Austin to Pope John Paul II.
 The pope accepted it on February 25, 1985.
 Harris spent his retirement in Houston, pursuing genealogy, photography, and computer systems.
 On March 31, 1988, Vincent Harris died at St. Anthony Nursing Home in Houston at age 74.
 He is buried at St. Anthony Cathedral in Beaumont, Texas.

 Viewpoints

+Capital punishment

-In 1977, Harris made an appearance at a committee meeting of the Texas Legislature in which he condemned capital punishment as out of respect for human life.
+In 1977, Harris appeared at a committee meeting of the Texas Legislature in which he condemned capital punishment as out of respect for human life.